ferro/ferro/README.md

 # Ferro

+This project is being actively maintained.
+I will make sure it continues to function and will also add commands when the extension API is expanded.
+I will respond to and categorize issues and review and merge pull requests.

 ## TODO

 Please do contribute!
-I'm not planning on doing these anytime soon.
+I'm not planning on implementing the below items anytime soon.
 Open an issue if you'd like to be pointed in the right direction on how to implement something.

 * enable scrolling past 5th suggestion
 * refactor popup into a backbone app